 For example, for the White Bean Cassoulet with Smoky Cremini Mushrooms and Basil Pesto, the only significant source of protein for two people was a small box of cannellini beans.

 *Related: Are you looking for another plant-based delivery service?
-Read our review of the Gobble meal kit service to learn if they might be a fit for your needs.
+Read our Gobble meal kit review to learn if the service might be a fit for your needs.

 We added some smoked ham and diced bacon to add extra flavor to the dish and make it more filling.
 This obviously wasn’t vegan, but as I mentioned, our family eats meat.